 Fully Illegal Nootropics

 These are your no-ifs-ands-or-buts “nootropics.”
-In fact, most of these don’t quite qualify as nootropics, due to their inherent health & abuse risks.
+In fact, most of these don’t quite qualify as nootropics, due to their inherent health and abuse risks.
 Although, one could argue that they serve therapeutic benefits.

 You know which substances I’m referring to: Marijuana, Heroin, LSD, Cocaine, Methamphatamines, Ecstasy, Opium, etc.